URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Urban Routing Benchmark -

 \paragraph{Problem instance: Road network and demand pattern}

 \our{} task is executed on a given network with a given demand pattern. \our{} is shipped with traffic networks of 28 Île-de-France subregions and Ingolstadt (from RESCO).
 Apart from the road networks, \our{} comes with realistic trip demand patterns associated with each network, in the format of sets of agents defined with their origins, destinations, and departure times (we use AM peak from daily demand data).
 We use external demand patterns (like \cite{resco} for Ingolstadt) or a synthetic demand generation pipeline based on empirical data (like \cite{horl2021synthetic} for 28 Île-de-France networks).
 The set of simulated agents is stored in the readable \texttt{agents.csv} files within the provided dataset.
 More details on network extraction and demand generation are documented in Appendix \ref{sec:data_gen}.
-The three traffic networks, which are used in \emph{Scenario 1} reported in Section \ref{sec:results}, are visualized in Figure \ref{fig:networks}.
+The three traffic networks, which are used in \emph{Scenario 1} reported in Section \ref{sec:sc1}, are visualized in Figure \ref{fig:networks}.
 We also provide the visualizations and demand statistics associated with each network included in \our{} in Appendix \ref{sec:net_demand}.

 \paragraph{\our{} training pipeline:} A typical task starts with a few hundred days of human learning, where each episode is treated as a single day of commute.
 This is followed by a \textit{mutation} where a given share of vehicles become CAVs.
-Then, humans do not learn (but act according to already learned policies), and the CAVs start training - here, episodes are virtual and do not necessarily have physical meaning.
+Then, humans do not learn (but act according to already learned policies), and the CAVs start training.
+Here, episodes are virtual and do not necessarily have physical meaning.
 Finally, we run rollouts to showcase learned routing strategies, where both groups of agents follow their fixed policies for choosing their routes.
-See details in \cite{akman2025routerl} and in the Appendix \ref{sec:routerl}.

 \paragraph{Scenarios}